rokukoo/ConfigurationTools/README.md

 settingsConfig.isEnabled();
 settingsConfig.isDebug();
 ```
-For more complex ones, suppose you have a folder `datas` which contains all players' data, and the data of each player is like this
+**For more complex ones**, suppose you have a folder `datas` which contains all players' data, and the data of each player is like this
 ```yaml
 name: 'rokuko'
 password: '******'